What Are Your Self-Defense Rights in Canada? Exploring what the law says.

 The Use of Force Continuum

-One of the most useful tools for understanding this is the use of force continuum — a framework used in law enforcement training that maps the relationship between threat and response.
+One of the most useful tools for understanding this is the use of force continuum, which is a framework used in law enforcement training that maps the relationship between threat and response.

 Think of it as a circle, not a ladder.
 You don't move through force options in a straight line — you move between them based on what's in front of you at any given second.
 The options include:

-Verbal direction — Using your voice.
-Commands, redirection, setting a boundary clearly and loudly.
+Verbal direction: Using your voice through assertive communication.
+Commands, redirection, and setting a boundary clearly and loudly.

-Empty hand control (hard) — Strikes, takedowns, holds intended to stop an active threat.
+Empty hand control (hard): Strikes, takedowns, and holds intended to stop an active threat.

 For civilians, the circle model is especially useful because it reinforces that force is not a one-way escalation.
 You can — and should — de-escalate at any point.
 Your goal is always to get safe, not to win a fight.